IvanDimitrov2002/web-project/README.md

 - `gulp scripts` to run the script tasks
 - `gulp images` to run the image tasks
 - `gulp favicon` to run the favicon tasks

+## Hosted
+- The project is hosted on Vercel.
+The link is in the repository's description.

 ## File Structure